 If you want to offer Bureau services to your clients, but don’t have the time or resources to devote to the lengthy application process, there are a couple of alternatives:

-- By processing client payments under your SUN – one option is to process your clients’ payments via your own SUN which is linked to a client bank account.
-So they fund the bank account each month with their monthly payroll sum, you process the payment using Bacs approved software and the money is taken out of that account.
+- By processing client payments under your SUN. one option is to process your clients’ payments via your own SUN which is linked to a client bank account.
+They fund the bank account each month with their monthly payroll sum, meaning you process the payment using BACS approved software and the money is taken out of that account.

-- Use someone else’s Bureau; like AccessPay’s.
-By doing it this way, you’re effectively linking your client’s SUN’s with our BUN and then just processing your Bureau payments through AccessPay.
+- Use someone else’s Bureau like AccessPay’s.
+By handling payments this way, you’re effectively linking your client’s SUNs with our BUN and then just processing your Bureau payments through AccessPay.
 With no transaction fees and automated workflows, this is the faster, cheaper alternative.
 Not all Bureaus are made equal, so be mindful of hidden costs and transaction fees if you’re looking at alternative providers.

-Becoming a BAB can be a great option for companies offering financial professional services.
-But the process is long, expensive and there are alternatives available which could effectively enable you to reap the same rewards.
+However, the process is long, expensive, and there are alternatives available which could effectively enable you to reap the same rewards.

-With AccessPay’s Bacs Approved Bureau, you can be set up, ready to offer Bureau services to your own clients in a matter of days, not months.
+With AccessPay’s BACS Approved Bureau, you can be set up, ready to offer Bureau services to your own clients in a matter of days, not months.
 What’s more, there are no transaction fees, leaving you free to unlock a completely new revenue stream for your business.
-Simply get in touch with us to find out more about our Bacs Approved Bureau services.